BhavyaAICE/Hackers-Unity/README.md

   </h2>

   <p>
-    <strong>Hackers Unity</strong> is a student-driven technology community based in India,
+    <strong>Hackers Unity</strong> is a student-led technology community in India,
-    focused on empowering developers, innovators, and technology enthusiasts through real-world exposure and collaborative learning.
+    built to empower developers, innovators, and technology enthusiasts through hands-on learning, collaboration, and real-world exposure.
   </p>

   <p>
-    The platform serves as the official digital hub for managing hackathons, workshops, webinars, and community-led tech initiatives.
+    This website serves as the official hub for managing community events, hackathon registrations, workshops, webinars, and participant engagement at scale.
   </p>
 </section>